CER-REC/conditions/src/components/LocationWheelMinimap/README.md

 - [ ] Colors in the current region
 - [ ] Updates when the selected region changes
 - [ ] Uses GeoJSON data to generate the map
+- [ ] Is hidden when the wheel is in the Company mode